 - Equipment expenditures by source and field.
-In Question 15, institutions were asked for expenditures for capitalized equipment (defined below under "Expenditures by type of cost") by field of study and source of funds (federal or nonfederal). - Expenditures from contracts.
+In Question 14, institutions were asked for expenditures for capitalized equipment (defined below under "Expenditures by type of cost") by field of study and source of funds (federal or nonfederal). - Expenditures from contracts.
 In Question 3, institutions were asked how much of the total R&D expenditures reported in Question 1 came from contracts rather than grants, reimbursements, or other agreements.
 Contracts were defined as legal commitments in which a good or service was provided by the reporting institution and benefited the sponsor.
-The sponsor specified the deliverables and gained the rights to the results. - Expenditures by character of work.
-In Question 6, institutions were asked for the amount of federal and nonfederal R&D expenditures by character of work, as defined below:
+The sponsor specified the deliverables and gained the rights to the results. - Expenditures by type of R&D. In Question 6, institutions were asked for the amount of federal and nonfederal R&D expenditures by type of R&D, as defined below:

 Basic research.
-Research that is undertaken primarily to acquire new knowledge without any particular application or use in mind.
+Research undertaken primarily to acquire new knowledge without any particular application or use in mind.

 Applied research.
-Research that is conducted to gain the knowledge or understanding to meet a specific, recognized need.
+Research conducted to gain the knowledge or understanding to meet a specific, recognized need.

 Development.
-Development is the systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.
+The systematic use of the knowledge or understanding gained from research directed toward the production of useful materials, devices, systems, or methods, including the design and development of prototypes and processes.